Community Fellowship > Curriculum

 Powering Your Public Persona and Mobilization

 We use the Internet every day to do amazing, emotional things, yet writing about Internet advocacy can sometimes be pretty dry.
 But it doesn’t have to be.
 In this course, you’ll learn the fundamentals of writing different types of content — including news stories, personal blogs, and editorials — for the public, with impact.
-This course also hones your ability to speak in public and build your self-confidence and ability to position yourself and your expertise as a Community Fellow.
+This course also hones your ability to speak in public, builds your self-confidence, and helps you position yourself and your expertise as a Community Fellow.
 These sessions will be delivered by Jen Ross!

 You take these Internet Society-provided courses covering key Internet issues.
 By completing these courses, you will have a better contextual basis for your Advocacy plan.